 Camionetas from Mitla (50-60 pesos / $2.00, 1 hour) can be caught opposite the bus station, but require 7-8 passengers to depart.
 Some larger trucks need 9-10 people.

-When travelling by local transport in Mexico remember to keep your cash, credit cards & other valuables in a money belt such as the money belt with RFID blocking.
+When travelling by local transport in Mexico remember to keep your cash, credit cards & other valuables in a secure money belt at all times.

 The lucky may be able to sit in the extended cab, but for the best views hop in the back.

 It does get a bit bumpy so hold on!

 The pick-up truck takes you through a small village, past cows being herded, and along desolate stretches.